craftcms/commerce/docs/address-model.md

 Returns the related State Model is it exists, or null if it does not.

 ### getStateText()
-Returns the `stateName` value if it exists, otherwise the related state's name.
+Returns the related state's name based on the stateId, or the stateName if stateId is null.

 ### getCountry()
 Returns the related Country Model.